Module Catalogue 2026/27

 Assignment 1 (summative assessment)

-The students will write a 2 500 word research essay.
-The instructor will formulate a number of research essay questions and offer the students a choice on which topic to work.
-The teacher will formulate the research essay assignments in a manner which captures a legal issue which is the subject of current legal debate.
-The teacher will formulate the research essay assignment which reduces the likelihood that students use ChatGPT or similar software to assist them to write their assignment.
+The students will write a 2500 word essay.
+The instructor will formulate an essay question.
+The teacher will formulate the essay assignment in a manner that reduces the likelihood that the students use ChatGPT or similar software to assist them to write their assignments.
 Subsequently, the students will conduct research.
-The students will carry out critical analysis as part of completing the research essay assignment.
+The students will carry out critical analysis as part of completing the essay assignment.
+The students will use 80% of the material from the reading list in order to write the essay.
+They can use the knowledge that they gained from doing independent research.
+However, this information should not exceed approximately 20% of the material being referenced.
 This assignment is designed to enable students to gain greater autonomy.
-I allocated teaching time for providing feedback to the students on the essay outline.
 As a result of completing this assignment, the students will ameliorate their research, problem solving, analytical and written communication skills.
 This is a summative assessment.

 Timetable